KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/utility/vectorscope_advanced.rst

      - Set intensity used by modes **gray**, **color**, **color3** and **color5** for increasing brightness of color component which represents frequency of (X, Y) location in graph
    * - Envelope
      - Selection
-     - Set whether the scope draws an edge or not and how the edge behaves
+     - Set whether the scope draws an edge or not and how the edge behaves.
+See below for available options.
    * - Graticule
      - Selection
-     - Set what kind of graticule to draw
+     - Set what kind of graticule to draw.
+See below for available options.
    * - Graticule Opacity
      - Float
      - Set graticule opacity
-   * - Flags
+   * - Graticule Flags
      - Selection
-     - Set graticule flags
+     - Set graticule flags.
+See below for available options.
    * - Background Opacity\ [1]_
      - Float
      - Set background opacity